-Austrian arbitration law is contained in articles 577 to 618 of the Austrian Code of Civil Procedure (CCP).
+Arbitration law is contained in articles 577 to 618 of the Austrian Code of Civil Procedure (CCP).
 These provisions regulate both domestic and international arbitration proceedings.

 Recognition of foreign awards is regulated in the aforementioned multilateral and bilateral treaties (see questions 1 and 2).
-The enforcement proceedings are regulated in the Austrian Enforcement Act.
+Enforcement proceedings are regulated by the Austrian Enforcement Act.